 According to the results of the paired test, “t” statistics – 50.973 with 52 degrees of freedom are significant at the 1 Percent level of significance.
 Since the respondents joined the JLG in Therkuvadi, their income has significantly increased, accepted alternative hypothesis H1.

-The above Table shows that the SHG members involved in the Sea Shell Craft, Seaweed Collection, Casual Labours Syed Ali Papu Vadi Fish Company, Gleaning, MGNREGS, Net Cleaning earn comparatively more average income after joining of SHG except MGNREGES that is Rs.
+The above Table (where is it?) shows that the SHG members involved in the Sea Shell Craft, Seaweed Collection, Casual Labours Syed Ali Papu Vadi Fish Company, Gleaning, MGNREGS, Net Cleaning earn comparatively more average income after joining of SHG except MGNREGES that is Rs.
 9500 per month in Sea Shell Craft, Rs.
 2000 per month in Seaweed Collection, Rs.
 26,536.42 per month in Casual Labours Syed Ali Papu Vadi Fish Company, Rs.
 6000 per month in Gleaning and Rs.
 2400 per month in Net Cleaning.

 Suggestions

-The collection of seaweed resources are mechanically damaged the nearby live coral colony.
+The collection of seaweed resources mechanically damaged the nearby live coral colony.
 The seaweed resources are totally depleted.
-Seaweeds are vital food for some fisheries resources if the coral seaweeds are harvest may cause some kinds fishery vanish from the reef area due to lack of food and shelter and this also depletion of coral reef causes sea eco imbalance in the area to avoid this dangerous situation.
-The government should create a employment generation such as marketing of fish and cold storage facility through women entrepreneurs.
+Seaweeds are vital food for some fisheries resources if the coral seaweeds are harvested and may cause some kinds fishery vanish from the reef area due to lack of food and shelter and this depletion of coral reef causes sea eco imbalance in the area to avoid this dangerous situation.
+The government should create an employment generation such as marketing of fish and cold storage facility through women entrepreneurs.

 The marketing of shell craft through women cooperative society so that run by the local women folk.
+Revise the sentence to make a complete sense.
 So that middlemen purchase will be curtailed because the middlemen purchase the shell craft for lower prices from the women folk and sold the same for higher profit.

-The women fisher folk working the private fish processing company.
-Their job security to be ensured and pension fund and ESI facilities must be ensured through government agencies for which the social awareness and motivation must be given to the labourers through government agencies should negotiate with the company management.
-To implement the above social security schemes to the women folk
+The women fisher folk working the private fish processing company: Their job security is to be ensured and pension fund and ESI facilities must be ensured through government agencies for which the social awareness and motivation must be given to the labourers through government agencies that should negotiate with the company management.
+To implement the above social security schemes to the women folk (the sentence is not finished).

-Through self-help groups the members can start ice bar making units by availing Mundra loans from financial institutions for proper
+Through self-help groups the members can start ice bar making units by availing Mundra loans from financial institutions for proper (what?)

-Since India is earning the sizable foreign exchange through export of fish product. the government should establish seafood processing units in the gulf of manner area so that employment generation to the women fisher folk can be ensured to promote their livelihood and social status.
+Since India is earning the sizable foreign exchange through export of fish product, the government should establish seafood processing units in the gulf of manner area so that employment generation to the women fisher folk can be ensured to promote their livelihood and social status.

 Through national fisheries development board the groups can be given proper training and technical advice to start such units to achieve women entrepreneur ship.